 Digital twins “living” models, driving business outcomes

-Below is another video, now from GE (after all they coined the term industrial Internet and do a lot in digital twins) where Colin J. Parris, VP of Software Research at the GE Global Research Center takes you on a digital twin journey, after a somewhat futuristic demo.
+Below is another video, now from GE (after all they coined the term industrial Internet and do a lot in digital twins) where Colin J. Parris, VP of Software Research at the GE Global Research Center takes you on a digital twin journey.

 In the video Parris calls a digital twin a ‘living model that drives a business outcome’.
 That sounds far better than a digital, virtual copy of a physical asset indeed.
 And it’s of course far closer to the essence: the goals we want to achieve when using digital twins as of course there needs to be a rationale, a business case and a purpose of maintenance, optimization, cost savings or a mix of that and much more.